 Massachusetts does not have a revenue problem, it has a spending problem.

 Our state budget has grown by six billion dollars in the last five years.

-April 8 2014, Boston State House – Democrat majority voted to not allow any amendments or debate on local aid, education funding or EBT reform during the budget process.
-Dan believes this is wrong.
+April 2014, Boston State House – The Democrat majority voted not to allow any amendments or debate on local aid, education funding or EBT reform during the budget process.
+This is wrong.

 On March 12th, our state legislature approved a local aid resolution for 2015 adding $25 million more “Unrestricted” local aid, and $100 million more for school districts across Massachusetts.

 While this sounds like “great news”, the truth is it should have been more.
 After all, the money already exists in the Lottery Fund and the state had a significant surplus.
 Republicans proposed increasing the amount of local aid to $75 million and Educational funding to $113 million, but the majority party does not agree.

 This was immediately followed by an increase in Registry fees and closing of registry locations.
 This was unnecessary.
 The Registry of Motor Vehicles takes in 600 million dollars each year, but only needs 60 million for operations.
 That is a 540 million dollar profit and service has never been worse.
 People must travel just to get transponders and the Registry no longer mails license renewal reminders.

 Dan Allie, Westfield City Councilor, candidate for State Representative